GPS Tracking Laws By State in 2025

 Verdict

 GPS tracking laws vary from state to state.
-In some states, it’s not perfectly clear what legislation GPS tracking falls under, with some states covering it with anti-stalking and harassment laws, while other states cover it under legislation around electronic communication.
-States like Georgia don’t have any GPS-related laws on their books at the moment, but this could change in the future.
+It’s not always perfectly clear what legislation GPS tracking falls under, with some states covering it with anti-stalking and harassment laws, while other states placing it under legislation around electronic communication.

 FAQs